Zephani Idoko: Personal life

 Zephani Idoko was born in Lagos, Nigeria to parents Deborah and John Idoko as the youngest of six siblings.
 After moving to the United States, she earned a BFA degree studying Acting under Diane Baker at the Academy Of Art in San Francisco, California.
 Idoko began working as an actor and model while still an undergraduate.
-She met her husband during her time in San Francisco and the two were married 4 years later in 2019, and now live in New York City.
+She moved to New York City upon graduating.